Unhappy Circuit

 - Supported by Arts Council Korea

-For humans, memory means our own identity.
-Losing my memories is like losing myself.
-Memories are our lives.
-However, human memory is very incomplete.
-Therefore, humans have recorded and preserved their memories on various media to compensate for the imperfections of biological memory.
-From prehistoric cave murals to computer memory, humans are rapidly evolving by expanding the brain's area of storing memories to new media with the advancement of technology.
+For humans, memory forms part of our identity.
+Losing memory is like losing the self.
+In other words, memory is life itself.
+However, human memory is inherently incomplete.
+Therefore, humans have recorded and preserved memories across various media to compensate for the limitations of biological memory.

-In this work, artificial intelligence learns the memory of a one person's mother and generates new images and sounds.
-Whose memory is the generated audio visual sequence?
+In this work, AI learns the fragment of a person's memory and generates images and sounds.
+Whose memory is this audiovisual artifact?

-Unhappy Circuit began his artistic career with experimental computer music based on glitch and noise sounds.
-After continuing his career in the underground electronic music scene in Korea, he expanded his career to the field of new media art by exploring the methodology and expression form of audiovisual based on computer algorithms.
+Unhappy Circuit began his artistic practice with experimental electronic music rooted in glitch and noise sounds.
+After continuing his career in the underground electronic music scene in Korea, he expanded his work to the field of technology-driven art by exploring the methodology and expression form of audiovisual based on computer algorithms.

 - 2-channel projection, 4-channel sound, 20'